 On June 7, 2021, the Corporation established a Compensation Committee.
-The composition of the Compensation Committee (up to Dennis Higgs' resignation on October 1, 2022) included three (3) directors, being Benjamin Leboe, Nancy Richter and Dennis Higgs (Chairman).
+The composition of the Compensation Committee currently only includes Benjamin Leboe, after recent director resignations left two vacancies.
+The Company is currently working to fill the vacancies.
 All remaining Compensation Committee members are independent within the meaning of National Instrument 52-110, Audit Committees ("NI 52-110").
-Appointment of the third Compensation Committee member and Chairman is currently pending.